huzaifaalmesbah/redirect-after-logout/readme.txt

 2. **Safe Redirection Option:**
    For added security, you can enable the **Safe Redirect** option, ensuring users are only redirected to URLs within your website domain, protecting them from being sent to harmful or unauthorized sites.

-3. **Easy to Use:**
+3. **Modern & Easy to Use:**
-   The plugin offers an intuitive settings page in the WordPress admin area where you can easily set up your custom redirect URL without any coding knowledge required.
+   The plugin features a modern, React-based settings page with a searchable page selector, making it incredibly easy to configure your redirects without any coding knowledge.

 4. **No Redirect if URL is Empty:**
    If you don’t want users to be redirected, simply leave the URL field empty.
 The plugin will ensure they remain on the default WordPress logout page.